 - Thu, 09 Sept09 Sept 2021, 10:00 – 14 Oct 2021, 11:30Ashton-under-Lyne, 225 Old St, Ashton-under-Lyne OL6 7SR, UKA six-session short course to encourage you to pick up a pen and consider creative writing as a therapeutic and creative practice.

 - Wed, 25 Aug25 Aug 2021, 11:00 – 12:00Ashton-under-Lyne, 225 Old St, Ashton-under-Lyne OL6 7SR, UKForget punctuation, grammar and rules you learnt at school... creative writing is a great way to relax, learn about yourself and other people, and, importantly, have fun!

 Sophie founded and continues to lead Mossley Writers, a community writing group in the

 small town where she lives.
-If you live locally and would like to join the group, feel free to join the mailing list.
+If you live locally and would like more information about joining the group, feel free to get in touch to join the mailing list.

 This friendly, inclusive group meets on the third Tuesday of the month, at The Vale, Mossley's beautiful arts space, 7.30-9.30pm.
 We welcome all kinds of writers, at all stages of their career.
 A typical Mossley Writers get-together includes critiquing members’ work, writing together using fun and thought-provoking writing exercises, and – of course – tea and biscuits.
 There is a small monthly fee to cover the hire of the space at The Vale.

 In 2019, Mossley Writers completed our first group project: A Worthy Mossley Man, an anthology and exhibition of our writing about John Knight, Mossley resident and prominent figure in the 1819 peaceful demonstration that became known as the Peterloo Massacre.
 You can read some of our work on this dedicated website.